cryptogopher/issue_recurring/README.md

    git clone https://github.com/cryptogopher/issue_recurring.git

    # Following 2 steps allow you to run particular version of plugin.
 Generally it is advised to go with the highest
-   # available version, as it is most stable.
+   # available version, as it is most feature rich.
 But you can omit those 2 commands ang go with latest code as well.
    git -C issue_recurring/ tag
-   # Doing checkout this way you can get "You are in 'detached HEAD' state." warning; it's ok to ignore it
+   # Doing checkout this way you will get "You are in 'detached HEAD' state." warning; it's ok to ignore it
    git -C issue_recurring/ checkout tags/1.4

    cd /var/lib/redmine